September 2024

 Issues Areas: Early Childhood, Households With Children

-In this report, data from the Early Childhood Poverty Tracker provides key insights about child care in NYC over a seven-year span, from 2017 to 2023.
+In this report, data from the Early Childhood Poverty Tracker provides key insights about child care in NYC from 2017 to 2020.

 The report finds that as child care access and affordability struggles persist citywide, home-based care is an important lifeline for many parents from all walks of life, but especially for low-income parents who have an even harder time affording quality child care.
 Home-based care is often more affordable, and it may offer more schedule flexibility for working parents.
 However, home-based slots are vanishing at a rapid clip, accelerated by the pandemic, and still remain unaffordable for most low-income families and about half of families above the poverty line.
 This report finds that NYC families with children under age 3, those living in the Bronx, Brooklyn, and Queens, and those who are Black or Latino are especially reliant on home-based child care.
 If home-based care providers continue to struggle financially, these are the families who will be the most severely impacted.